YangLing0818/buffer-of-thought-llm/README.md

 ### 2. Meta Buffer

-For each task, we choose one thought template sampled from our meta-buffer library. **Stay tuned for our complete meta-buffer library update!**
+For each task, we choose one thought template sampled from our meta-buffer library.
+You may use our framework to construct your own meta buffer.

 ### 3. Quick Start